Podolskigutten/lab-segmentation-py/lab-guide/3-further-work.md

 How does this model compare to the single component normal model?

-## 7. Use the segmentation method
+### B. Compute contours of the segmented objects and extract interesting features
+In OpenCV you can use the contour of segmented areas to compute a set of different features of that object, such as center of mass, orientation, area and so on.
+You can even fit ellipses or lines to your objects.

+Take a look at the following OpenCV tutorials and experiment with feature extraction based on contours!
+- [Contours: Getting Started]
+- [Contour Features]
+- [Contour Properties]

+### C. Make use of your segmentation method
-Here are some suggestions:
+Here are some suggested applications:
-- Insert a background image in the segmented area (like with a green screen)
+- Insert a background image in the segmented area (like with a green screen).
-- Track the pixel coordinates of a coloured object
+- Track the pixel coordinates (center of mass) and maybe even the orientation of a coloured object.
-- Estimate the contours of the table/floor or some object
+- Detect the road in the supplied videos and estimate a line in the image you should follow to keep on the road.

 [numpy.random.rand]: https://numpy.org/doc/stable/reference/random/generated/numpy.random.rand.html
 [numpy.random.shuffle]: https://numpy.org/doc/stable/reference/random/generated/numpy.random.shuffle.html